shafergrytness/8-Bit-Computer/README.md

 # 8-Bit-Computer
 Made for deployment on Digilent's Basys FPGA board

 This fully programmable computer supports 14 instructions that mainly deal with the performance of signed and unsigned arithmetic.
 The computer by default runs at 4 Hz during Run Mode with each instruction taking four 1 Hz internal cycles to execute so output can be easily read and verified every four seconds.
 In Run Mode, the computer continues sequentially performing the instructions from address 0 to 32.
-The computer features four data registers (R0-R3) for storage during runtime and two status registers to indicate overflow and negative results.
+The computer features four data registers (R0-R3) for storage during runtime and two status registers to indicate overflow and negative results with the on-board lights.

 ## Operation